asmanouira/CrystalGAN/README.md

 ![Image description](/images/POSCAR.png)

-In order to prepare the inputs for complexity augmentation , we add two empty placeholders for each dataset:
+In order to prepare the inputs for complexity augmentation , we add an empty placeholder for each dataset:

 ![Image description](/images/encodingdata.png)